noislabs/nois-contracts/contracts/multitest/README.md

 - Register a bot in nois-oracle
 - Add randomness round in nois-oracle
 - Check that the incentive has been paid from the delegator contract to the drand-operator by checking the respective Bank balances
+- As admin, make the nois-delegator delegate to a validator and check that the delegations are queriable